Chapter 9: Free Radical Substitution Reaction of Alkanes

 9.4.3 Bromination

-Because of the two major problems for chlorination: the lack of selectivity and multi-substitution, chlorination is not useful as a synthesis method to prepare a specific alkyl halide product.
+Because of the two major problems of chlorination: the lack of selectivity and multi-substitution, chlorination is not useful as a synthesis method to prepare a specific alkyl halide product.
 Instead, bromination with Br2 can be applied for that purpose.
 The relative lower reactivity of bromine makes it exhibit a much greater selectivity.
 Bromine is less reactive, which means it reacts more slowly; therefore, it has the chance to differentiate between the different types of hydrogens, and selectively reacts with the most reactive one.
 The relative reaction rate of bromination for different radicals is shown here, and you can see the big difference to that of chlorination:

 tertiary 3 degree = 1600, secondary 2 degree = 80, primary 1 degree = 1.0